 The Blue-eye does not occur in the UK.
 Thus, in the UK we are left with the two red eyed species which are readily confused, the Large Redeye/Red-eyed Damselfly (Erythromma najas) and Small Redeye/Small Red-eyed Damselfly (E. viridulum).
 Hopefully this will clarify the distinguishing features:

-That comparison is based on mature colouration.
+My comparison [above] is based on mature colouration.
 Someone asked about the colour variations from immaturity through to maturity so here are maturity variations of both male and female Large Redeyes:

 In continental Europe, the Blue-eye (E. lindenii) is more readily confused with the Common Blue Damselfly/Common Bluet (Enallagma cyathigerum), in my experience.